Burnham-On-Sea Party In The Park to be held in the Manor Gardens on Sunday

-Burnham-On-Sea’s season of free outdoor music concerts returns to the Manor Gardens this Sunday (May 5th).
+Burnham-On-Sea’s season of free outdoor music concerts returns to the Manor Gardens on Sunday (May 5th).

 Party In The Park will be held in the Manor Gardens from 12.15pm-5.30pm with an afternoon of free music.